Identifying distressing or offensive content

 What is distressing?
 What is offensive?

 There is no clear set way to identify material that you may find distressing or offensive.
 This can be a deeply personal thing, and as such, it is not possible to avoid interacting with this material entirely.
-However, below is a list to give staff an overall idea of broad topics that our materials cover:
+However, below is a list to give staff an overall idea of some broad topics and material that our collections cover:

 .
 Graphic surgery films